BonoBono747/Comp6841-Project/Natas/Level-2.md

 I reviewed all the requests I intercepted and searched for “natas3” and “pass” to find the flag, but didn’t find anything.

 I had run into my second dead-end.
 I thought about trying another function of Burp Proxy, which is to modify requests.
-However, I thought about this and realized that I’m not making requests to the site, so there are no requests to modify.
+However, I realized that I’m not making requests to the site, so there are no requests to modify.

 So, I went back to developer tools to see if I had missed anything, and I saw this: